-Your general practice or community health clinic may begin participating in a new national survey in 2016 to find out what your experience with health care is like and how your overall care is managed.
+Your general practice or community health clinic may invite you to take part in the primary care patient experience survey to find out what your experience with health care is like and how your overall care is managed.

 Taking part is voluntary and anonymous.

-There has been a phased roll-out of the survey beginning in February 2016.
-For this round, patients enrolled with and seen by participating practices during the survey sample week period may be sent a survey via email or SMS one-to-two weeks later.
-Children under 15 will not be surveyed.
+Patients enrolled with and seen at participating practices during the survey sample week may be selected to take part.
+Children aged under 15 years will not be surveyed.

-The survey will be conducted nationally every three months.
-You won’t be asked to participate more than once every six months.
-In fact there is only a 19.8 per cent chance of a patient that sees a doctor or nurse once a month receiving the survey twice in a year.
+The survey is conducted nationally every three months.
+You won’t be asked to take part more than once every six months.
+In fact, there is only a 20 percent chance that a patient who sees a doctor or nurse once a month will be invited to take part twice in the same year.